-How to use EU VAT Exports
+How to Use EU VAT Exports

-Important: This feature requires an active Easy Digital Downloads (Pro) license key and for the Easy Digital Downloads (Pro) plugin to be installed and activated.
+Important: The EU VAT exports feature requires an active Easy Digital Downloads (Pro) license key and for the EDD Pro plugin to be installed and activated.
 Don’t have Easy Digital Downloads (Pro)?
 Get it today!

-EU VAT Summary Export
+EU VAT Export: Summary Report

 What does this report contain?